ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tuesday Night</h3>A chance of rain showers after 2am.
-Partly cloudy, with a low around 65.
-South southwest wind 10 to 16 mph, with gusts as
+Partly cloudy.
+Low around 65, with temperatures rising to around 68 overnight.
+South southwest
-         high as 26 mph.
+         wind 10 to 16 mph, with gusts as high as 26 mph.
 Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Wednesday</h3>A chance of rain showers.
-Mostly cloudy, with a high near 82.
-South southwest wind around 12 mph, with gusts as high as 18
+Mostly cloudy, with a high near 81.
+South southwest wind around 12 mph, with gusts as high as 20
          mph.
 Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Wednesday Night</h3>A chance of rain showers.
 Mostly cloudy, with a low around 66.
-South wind 9 to 14 mph, with gusts as high as 23 mph.
+South wind 9 to 14 mph, with gusts as high as 24 mph.
 Chance
          of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Thursday</h3>A chance of rain showers before 10am, then showers and thunderstorms likely.
+         <h3>Thursday</h3>A slight chance of rain showers before 7am, then showers and thunderstorms likely.
 Mostly cloudy, with a high near 80.
-South wind
+South
-         15 to 18 mph, with gusts as high as 30 mph.
-Chance of precipitation is 60%.<br></div>
+         wind 15 to 20 mph, with gusts as high as 31 mph.
+Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Thursday Night</h3>Showers and thunderstorms.
-Mostly cloudy, with a low around 63.
-South southwest wind 13 to 18 mph, with gusts as high as 29
+Mostly cloudy, with a low around 64.
+South southwest wind 9 to 17 mph, with gusts as high as 29
          mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Friday</h3>Showers and thunderstorms.
+         <h3>Friday</h3>Rain showers before 1pm, then a chance of showers and thunderstorms.
 Mostly cloudy, with a high near 79.
-South wind 10 to 14 mph, with gusts as high as 21 mph.<br></div>
+South wind 9 to 13
+         mph, with gusts as high as 21 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Friday Night</h3>Showers and thunderstorms likely before 1am, then a chance of showers and thunderstorms.
-Mostly cloudy, with a low around
-         62. South wind around 13 mph, with gusts as high as 20 mph.<br></div>
+         <h3>Friday Night</h3>A chance of showers and thunderstorms.
+Mostly cloudy, with a low around 63.
+South wind around 10 mph, with gusts as high as
+         20 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Saturday</h3>A chance of showers and thunderstorms before 7am, then showers and thunderstorms likely.
 Mostly cloudy, with a high near 73.
-         South southwest wind 13 to 16 mph, with gusts as high as 24 mph.<br></div>
+         South southwest wind 10 to 14 mph, with gusts as high as 24 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Saturday Night</h3>Showers and thunderstorms likely.
 Mostly cloudy, with a low around 43.
-West northwest wind around 14 mph, with gusts as high
+West northwest wind around 12 mph, with gusts as high
-         as 22 mph.<br></div>
+         as 21 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Sunday</h3>A chance of rain showers.
-Mostly sunny, with a high near 59.
-Northwest wind around 14 mph, with gusts as high as 21 mph.<br></div>
+Partly sunny, with a high near 58.
+Northwest wind around 12 mph, with gusts as high as 20 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Sunday Night</h3>A slight chance of rain showers before 7pm.
-Mostly clear, with a low around 38.
-North wind 7 to 12 mph, with gusts as high
+Mostly clear, with a low around 36.
+North wind 6 to 10 mph.<br></div>
-         as 18 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Monday</h3>Sunny, with a high near 63.
-North wind around 9 mph.<br></div>
+         <h3>Monday</h3>Sunny, with a high near 62.
+North wind around 7 mph.<br></div>
    </p>
 </div>